-Make no mistake about it, GM foods are nothing short of deadly, to humans and animals alike and the worst news is that they have already infiltrated much of the food chain.
+Make no mistake about it, GM foods are nothing short of deadly, to humans and animals alike and even the best First Aid Courses won’t save you.
 According to these Big Food, Elite controlled corporations and their media poodles, GM foods are the answer to the world food crisis and a cheap, efficient way of feeding the starving millions worldwide.
 Of course they care about the starving millions – we believe them.
 Of course we do.

 The truth is that the reason that genetically modified foods are being produced in the first place is so that the corporations who produce them can patent the genetics and thus control the market for them.
 Can you imagine owning the sole rights to the genome for a carrot or a tomato or even a strain of cattle?
 This is a very dangerous situation and very much ‘the thin end of the wedge’ in the sense that allowing a corporation to own a genome means that they can in effect corner a market and basically charge whatever they then wish for that product.
 That is really what GM is all about and why it is so insidious.
 It also gives them the power to make charges for seeds containing their genetic blueprint, as opposed to the natural genome, found on other private farms or lands.